Cheap Flights from Pittsburgh International to Rome

 In June, the average temperature is usually around 21°C. August is typically the warmest month in Rome, when it usually averages around 30°C. You can expect the least rain in July.
 The coldest month is January, with temperatures averaging 5°C. The rainiest month is November.

-Currently, Spirit Airlines offers the cheapest flight tickets to Rome.
+Currently, Icelandair offers the cheapest flight tickets to Rome.

-• The timezone in Rome is UTC+1.
-The city is five hours ahead of Pittsburgh, where Pittsburgh International Airport is located.
+• Rome is six hours ahead of Pittsburgh, where Pittsburgh International Airport is located.
+Rome follows the UTC+1 timezone.

-• For hassle-free travel, turn up at the airport two hours ahead of international flights and an hour before domestic departures.
-That way, you won't have to rush to catch your PIT to Rome flight.
+• For a smooth journey, arrive at the airport two hours ahead of international flights and one hour before domestic departures.
+That way, you can comfortably catch your PIT to Rome flight.

-• Heading off during a peak time like school or public holidays?
-Expect longer queues at check-in and security.
-Play it safe and arrive up to four hours before international flights and two hours ahead of domestic departures.
+• Flying over a peak time such as July?
+School holidays and other popular seasons can mean longer queues at check-in and security.
+Be extra cautious and arrive up to four hours before an international flight and two hours before a domestic departure.

 • London Heathrow Airport (LHR)